Belarus airline scraps flights amid EU freeze-out | Business

 Belarus airline scraps flights amid EU freeze-out

 The tightening restrictions on Belarus came as its main ally Russia denied access to a second European carrier seeking to skirt Belarus en route to Moscow.
-Belavia announced the cancellations "due to flight bans from a number of countries", after neighbouring Poland joined a growing list of territories that have barred its overflights, making more routes unviable.
+Belavia announced the cancellations "due to flight bans from a number of countries", after neighbouring Poland joined a growing list of territories that have barred it from flying over them, making more routes unviable.

 - Country: